v-mirai/v-mirai.github.io/_pages/about.md

  Previously I worked at Robert Bosch Engineering and Business Solutions for 3 years as a communication network software developer for the active safety ECUs.
 After 3 years of industrial learning and an organizational atmosphere, I finally decided to get back to studying (and some travelling).
 I came to Germany during the winter of 2017 to pursue my Master of Science in Darmstadt University of Applied Sciences.

-I studied quite some interesting topics of which one really reeled me in - AI.
-I was so fascinated by the concept of teaching a computer to learn!
-So I dove in and started studying the fundamentals, doing voluntary projects, internships, certifications and ended-up even writing my Master Thesis in the field of Data Science and Machine Learning.
+During my masters, I studied quite some interesting topics of which one really reeled me in - AI.
+I was so fascinated by the concept of using data!
+However the only So I dove in and started studying the fundamentals, doing voluntary projects, internships, certifications and ended-up even writing my Master Thesis in the field of Data Science and Machine Learning.
 After 3 years of exploring data science and AI, I still feel there is a lot to ponder.

 **About my interests**